4ka0/4ka0/profile.md

 A command line script for performing QA checks on a Japanese to English translation (tmx file).

 - [term_checker](https://github.com/4ka0/term_checker)<br>
-A command line script for checking whether correct terminology is being used in a translation.<br>
+A command line script for checking whether correct terminology is being used in a translation.
-(Uses the spaCy NLP library.)